 Michael Sherling, MD, MBA

-Co-founder, Chief Medical Officer
+Co-founder, Chief Medical and Strategy Officer

-Dr. Michael Sherling is the Chief Medical Officer and Co-founder of Modernizing Medicine.
+Dr. Michael Sherling is the Chief Medical and Strategy Officer and Co-founder of Modernizing Medicine.
 In 2014, Dr. Sherling, along with his co-founder, Dan Cane, received the U.S. Chamber of Commerce’s Leadership in Healthcare Award.

 Dr. Sherling is responsible for the development and growth of Modernizing Medicine’s dermatology, gastroenterology, ophthalmology, orthopedics, plastic surgery, otolaryngology, urology and rheumatology verticals.
 He oversees product management in electronic medical records, practice management, analytics, telemedicine and pathology.
 With Dan Cane, he has developed novel software solutions in ICD-10 and PQRS automation.
 Additionally, he is developing new products in real world effectiveness research, including disease-based registries, and retrospective and prospective studies.